actionml/universal-recommender/README.md

 ## v0.4.1

  - Fixes a `pio build` failure triggered by the release of Apache PIO.
 If you have problems building v0.4.0 use this version.
 It is meant to be used with PredictionIO-0.9.7-aml.
+ - **Requires a SNAPSHOT build of Apache Mahout**: instructions on the [doc site]()

 ## v0.4.0